I’m a sucker for great souvenirs, and one of my very favorite souvenirs from all of my travels is a frazada from an antique shop in Arequipa, Peru.

 Modern washing detergent may be too harsh for your handwoven wool or fiber blanket.
 Today’s detergents are designed for modern fabric dyes, which are more robust and resistant to fading or bleeding than those used by the makers of vintage Andean bankets.

 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 For best results, choose a soap designed for wool and delicate fabrics such as Laundress Wool & Cashmere Wash, if you can’t find wool wash, use a small amount of hypoallergenic Woolite detergent, with a tiny amount of shampoo.
 Because frazadas are difficult to wash, it can be a challenge to fully rinse out soap residue.
 By using minimal soap you’re much less likely to end up with residue on your Andean blanket.

-Shampoo can be a helpful additive for washing the minimally processed fibers that are present in Andean blankets and Peruvian frazadas because shampoo is designed to remove debris and excess oils without drying out hair.
+Shampoo can be used for washing Andean blankets and Peruvian frazadas because shampoo is designed to remove debris and excess oils without drying out hair.

 4. Consider running your blanket through two cycles.

 Since the washing and drying process takes time, you may wish to do an extra cycle with no detergent to ensure that the blanket is clean and that no detergent residue remains.